timstr/taipan-webapp/README.md

 - `PUBLIC_ROOT` : the path to the folder whose where files are served by the HTTPS server.
   This is intended for the files placed into the `dist/public/` folder during build.
-  Typically you'll want be this value to be `./public`
 - `SECRET_KEY_PATH` : the path to the key file for the HTTPS server.
 You can generate this using OpenSSL (self-signed, but browsers will hate you), or, if you have a domain name, you can easily get certification from [Let's Encrpyt](https://letsencrypt.org/) and